ssato/python-anyconfig/docs/introduction.rst

 And in the last place, python-anyconfig provides a CLI tool called anyconfig_cli to process configuration files and:

-- Convert a/multiple configuration file[s] to another configuration files in different formats
+- Convert a/multiple configuration file[s] to another configuration files in different format
 - Get configuration value in a/multiple configuration file[s]
 - Validate configuration file[s] with JSON schema
-- Generate JSON schema for given configuration file[s]
+- Generate minimum JSON schema file to validate given configuration file[s]

 .. [#] http://json-schema.org